mnajborowski/uam/README.md

 # uam
-All the things I'm doing in Adam Mickiewicz University.
+All the things I do at Adam Mickiewicz University.